sagedemage/make_raspberry_pi_into_ldap_server/README.md

 # Setup a LDAP Server (OpenLDAP)
-An article to setup a LDAP server on a virtual machine using VirtualBox.
+A guide to setup a LDAP server on a virtual machine using VirtualBox.

 Read the article at [Setup a LDAP Server (OpenLDAP)](./docs/index.md).